 The personal representative is responsible for accounting for and gathering the assets of the deceased, notifying creditors of the death and paying them appropriately according to the debt they are owed, and – finally – seeing that any remaining assets reach the deceased’s heirs in accordance with the instructions in the will.
 What’s more, they are expected to do this in compliance with state and federal law while simultaneously protecting the estate from fraud and doing their best to minimize their own costs.
 By working with a seasoned Huntsville probate lawyer during this time, executors can be sure they are doing everything possible to safeguard the estate as well as their own pocketbook.

 Let an Experienced Probate Attorney Help You Carry Out Your Fiduciary Obligations

 Although it’s not necessary to work with a probate attorney to administer a will, doing so can help you protect the rights and interests of the deceased’s family and your own.
-Predatory creditors don’t think twice about exaggerating debt they are owed or fabricating it altogether.
+Predatory creditors don’t think twice about exaggerating the debt they are owed or fabricating it together.
 First-time executors may be are poorly-equipped to recognize such acts of bad faith, and the worth of an estate can be easily decimated as a result.

 As your probate lawyer, we’ll be with you every step of the way to make sure that you don’t become a victim of fraud or misrepresentation at the hands of lenders so that homes, vehicles, jewelry, and other assets can remain in the family where they probably belong.
-Call Secure Law, P.C. to get help securing the fruits of a lifetime and find out why we have the name we do!
+Call Secure Law P.C. to get help securing the fruits of a lifetime and find out why we have the name we do!